-- On average, our community education team presents eight onsite workshops per year.
+- On average, our community education team presents 1 - 2 onsite workshops per year.
 Our presenters include visiting scholars and experts in the field of addiction and mental health and have covered topics including, but not limited to: Fentanyl Abuse, Marijuana’s Impact on the Developing Adolescent Brain, Crystal Meth & Ecstasy and Youth and Gangs.

 - 10 – 12 offsite workshops, on average, are provided every year to schools, community agencies, post-secondary institutions and parent groups.

-- In 2014, a team of researchers from the University of Maryland and the University of Minnesota were awarded a three-year research grant to conduct an independent evaluation of AARC.
-Recruitment is ongoing and interviews are currently being conducted by the research team.
+- In 2015, a team of researchers from the University of Maryland and the University of Minnesota were awarded a three-year research grant to conduct an independent evaluation of AARC.
+The full study was published in early 2019 and can be found here.